Beyond Curve Fitting: Causation, Counterfactuals, and Imagination-based AI

 an output Y, but are unable to reason about cause and effect

-This symposium will focus on integrating aspects of causal
+symposium will focus on integrating aspects of causal inference

-inference with those of machine learning, recognizing that the
+with those of machine learning, recognizing that the capacity to

 human-friendly AI.
 Despite its centrality in scientific inferences

-in ML, most likely because it requires a language of its own,
+overlooked in ML, most likely because it requires a language of

-beyond classical statistics and standard logics.
-Such languages are
+its own, beyond classical statistics and standard logics.
+Such

-available today and promise to yield more explainable, robust,
+languages are available today and promise to yield more

-be inspired by the Ladder of Causation and Structural Causal Models
+Our discussion will be inspired by the Ladder of Causation and

-current correlation-based data mining methods (level 1) with causal
+the current correlation-based data mining methods (level 1) with

 imagination-based reasoning (level 3).
 We welcome